NBA Finals: 2000s: Spurs and Lakers dominance

-2010s: LeBron James dominance and the Warriors dynasty
+2010s: Heat Wave and the Warriors dynasty

 LeBron James (left) and Chris Bosh (right) joined Dwyane Wade (center) on the Miami Heat to form the Big Three.

-The 2010s were distinguished by the continued excellence of LeBron James, who appeared in nine NBA Finals in ten seasons, winning four titles, while playing for three franchises.
-The decade also saw the ascent of the Golden State Warriors, emerging as a dominant force in the Western Conference with six NBA Finals appearances and four titles in eight seasons.
+The Golden State Warriors won four championships in an eight-year stretch from 2015 to 2022.
+LeBron James also led three separate teams to championships in this period, appearing in nine out of ten Finals from 2011 to 2020.

 During the 2010 off-season, the Miami Heat re-signed team captain Dwyane Wade and added James and Chris Bosh via free agency to form a new "Big Three."
-The Heat were subsequently considered heavy title favorites and appeared four straight finals, starting in 2011 against the Dallas Mavericks.
+The Heat were subsequently considered heavy title favorites and appeared in four straight finals, starting in 2011 against the Dallas Mavericks.
 Despite being heavy underdogs on paper, the Mavericks won the series in six games.
 Dirk Nowitzki of Dallas was named Finals MVP, becoming the first and only German to do so.

 The Heat returned to the Finals in the following year against a young Oklahoma City Thunder team featuring future MVPs Russell Westbrook, James Harden, and Kevin Durant.
 Miami won the series in five games, with James winning his first championship.
 The Heat repeated as champions in 2013, this time over the San Antonio Spurs, featuring a Heat comeback in Game 6 that is widely regarded one of the greatest playoff games ever played.
 Miami sought a three-peat in a 2014 rematch with the Spurs, but this time San Antonio prevailed in five games, winning the fifth and final title of Tim Duncan's career.

-Stephen Curry led the Golden State Warriors to four championships between 2015 and 2022.
+Stephen Curry (left) and LeBron James (right) each won four NBA titles and competed against one another in four straight Finals from 2015 to 2018.